 I am at an age where many windows are closed.
 I will never have children.
 This is not something that I ever wanted deeply so it doesn't shatter my sense of "everything is as it should be" but it is sobering when thought of in terms of the norms of our peers and friends.
-I do not have a soul mate.
+I didn't find a soul mate.
 This is more of a deep wound for me.
 I've had many relationships and they have all required me to give up who I am.
 Some would say I have had relationships with the wrong people.
-I tend to think that I perhaps have had at least some with the right people, but at the wrong time.
+I tend to think that I perhaps have had incompatible choices in place, time, company?
+It is like the fault in our stars only without the life-ending illness maybe.
+Actually I've never seen that movie so, lol.
+But, timing is sometimes everything.
 And, unless you have a Tardis....well, you get the picture.
 I had dreams that will not come true.
 I will never be a veterinarian.
 Again, my choices have made this so because it WAS possible.
 I am educated and was encouraged to learn, so I have not one person on earth to blame for not following a childhood dream but myself.
 Lastly, I left my next best "dream" job in the veterinary industry over 10 years ago and could never catch up on the technology or experience in that field to regain anything close to it.
 Once again, my choice.
 Yes there were life circumstances, money and poor working environment at the time that played heavily in my decision.
 But, repeat, right place/some of the people, very wrong time in my life.

 For those my age and older, I tend to not believe anyone that says "I have no regrets" and feel like possibly they are just not willing to explore them.
 It is extremely painful to do so, admittedly.
 But, in times of reflection and planning it seems to me that I have to go there in order to count my blessings so to speak.